RE3-Github-Organization/circle2web/content/services/_index.md

 image: "/images/cmdr-shane-610506-unsplash.webp"
 services:
 - title: Cyber Security Response Readiness
-  short_markdown: The true value of Security Operations comes from the effectiveness
+  short_markdown: The true value of Security Operations comes from the efficiency
     of your Incident Response capability.
 We help you plan, evaluate, improve and manage your Incident Response program.
 Through use of simulation workshops we can assess and help you score your readiness.